lenincompres/domify/README.md

 ## Attributes

-Set element attributes preciding its property name with an underscore (\_).
+Set element attributes preciding its property name with an underscore.

 ```javascript
 domify({